patricksurry/g3/README.md

 You can see them all by using `test.html` to display the `DebugPanel` which includes every defined gauge, including showing 'exploded' views of all subgauges.

-Let's make a panel that simply shows a clock and a heading gauge.
+Let's make a panel that shows a clock and a heading gauge side by side.
 Create a new html file called `panel.html` that looks like this:
 ```html
 <html>